saatchi190499/prodcast-worker/docs/STRUCTURE.md

 Notes

 - The worker (Django ORM) and API (SQLAlchemy) both target the same database tables.
-- The API-side helpers and services were consolidated under `app/` to avoid duplication inside `src/`.
+- The API-side helpers and services were consolidated under `resolve_api/` to avoid duplication inside `src/`.
 - Worker code remains under `worker/` and untouched in behavior.
-- Prefer `app.utils.helpers.log_scenario` for API services; worker continues using its Django-based logging.
+- Prefer `resolve_api.utils.helpers.log_scenario` for API services; worker continues using its Django-based logging.